 8. Bear Creek Pioneers Park (Houston)

-Not a quick stop from Tomball at 18.9 miles — best combined with other Houston stops to make the drive worthwhile.
+Not a quick stop from Tomball at 18.9 miles, so it's best combined with other Houston stops to make the drive worthwhile.

 Location: 15015 Clay Rd, Houston, TX 77084